-Daily adult dose for glucosamine is 1500- 2000 mg daily in divided doses.
-Daily dose for chondroitin sulfate is 1000 mg daily.
+The daily adult dose for glucosamine is 1500- 2000 mg daily in divided doses.
+The daily dose for chondroitin sulfate is 1000 mg daily.
 There are few adverse effects and benefits are realized after 4-6 weeks of treatment.

 Devil’s claw (harpagophytim procumbens)

 This has been used for centuries to reduce pain.
 It has been shown to reduce pain in the spinal cord.
 It has also been shown in studies to reduce pain in osteoarthritis patients with minimal adverse effects.
-Studies have shown that this botanical is at least as effective as commonly used NSAID’s without the adverse effects.
-One study showed that it was at least as effective as the now banned COX-2 inhibitor Vioxx.
+Studies have shown that this botanical is at least as effective as commonly used NSAIDs without adverse effects.
+One study showed that it was at least as effective as the now-banned COX-2 inhibitor Vioxx.

 Treatment should be for at least 4 weeks and patients will continue to improve 8 weeks after starting treatment.
-Usual dose is 30-60 mg per day.
+The usual dose is 30-60 mg per day.

-Less than 8% pf patients had either mild gastrointestinal symptoms such as diarrhea or mild dizziness.
+Less than 8% of patients had either mild gastrointestinal symptoms such as diarrhea or mild dizziness.